-I made the Dean’s List both semesters of freshman year and was invited to join the Alpha Lambda Delta honor society.
+I made the Dean’s List both semesters of freshman and sophomore years and was invited to join the Alpha Lambda Delta honor society.
 Unfortunately, meetings were postponed due to the pandemic.

 I would always ask complicated questions in all of my classes because I am a curious and inquisitive person.
 I would always research far more then what was required because I love to learn.
 I would meet with Dr. Thomas H. Wears to discuss the economy and our financial futures after my 8 am math class.
 He would answer my questions as we went up the three flights of stairs to his office in the ten minutes before he would teach his next class.

 I always asked Professor Meadows in my US History class about various historical events and the motives behind them.
 Our discussions would often get a little off topic, but I enjoyed learning so much more than I would have if I did not ask those questions in the first place.
 I believe my classmates also learned from Dr. Meadow’s answers to my questions.